-How to Start a Motivational Speech: 5 Strategies for Capturing Your Audience
+How to Start a Motivational Speech:5 Strategies for Capturing Audience

 Imagine standing on stage in a room filled with people in your target audience.
 You have been booked to give a motivational speech.
 How are you going to start?
 You have to capture the attention of your audience before you can motivate anyone.
 Each type of audience requires a different attention-grabbing tactic.
 The best motivational speakers are masters at knowing their audience and adapting their speeches accordingly.
 Master the following five strategies for how to start a motivational speech and you will leave your next audience feeling energized and inspired.